 The hurricane altered the shoreline of Long Island, washed away bridges, severed train service between New York and Boston and between cities in Connecticut and Rhode Island.
 It brought down 20,000 miles of power and telephone lines.

-In New London, Conn., a five-masted ship, Marsala, was pushed by high waters into a warehouse and started a fire that demolished a quarter-mile section of the city’s business district.
+In New London, Conn., high waters pushed a five-masted ship, Marsala, into a warehouse and started a fire that demolished a quarter-mile section of the city’s business district.
 The hurricane also tossed the lighthouse tender Tulip, pictured above, ashore.

-Houses were washed off their foundations, like the one above that landed in the Cape Cod Canal.
+Houses washed off their foundations, like the one above that landed in the Cape Cod Canal.

 Perhaps the most astounding story of the storm comes from the Moore family of Westerly, R.I.
 As the storm grew stronger, the family tried to evacuate their beachfront home, but could not.
 As the ocean waves began surging into the house, Catherine Moore recalls her father bracing against the front door literally trying to hold back the ocean.